Zylann/godot_voxel/doc/source/api/FastNoise2.md

 The current integration uses FastNoise2 version 0.10.0-alpha.
 If you use encoded node trees made with the Noise Tool, it must match that version.

+After changing properties, you must call [FastNoise2.update_generator](FastNoise2.md#i_update_generator) for the internal graph to be rebuilt and changes to take effect.

 ## Properties: